A Leeds-wide initiative to improve access to theatre

 We have a range of facilities to meet people’s needs including disabled parking at the front of the building and level access, Braille signs and lifts inside the building.
 Guide dogs and Hearing Dogs for the Deaf are very welcome.

-To find out more about how West Yorkshire Playhouse aims to provide a Welcome that’s available to everyone download Open to Everyone, in pdf or word format, created in association with Mind the Gap theatre company.
+To find out more about how Leeds Playhouse aims to provide a Welcome that’s available to everyone download Open to Everyone, in pdf or word format, created in association with Mind the Gap theatre company.

 If you or anyone in your party has mobility difficulties, hearing or visual difficulties, vertigo or claustrophobia or will be accompanied by Hearing or Guide Dog, please let the Box Office know and they will try to advise you on seating.